vstanciu47/front-end-from-none-to-angular/docs/5-angular.md

 ### Exercise 1: pipes

+- update `Launcher` interface, add a new prop `type: "web", "desktop"`
+- update `db.json`, insert the type to all apps `"type": "web"` or `"type": "desktop"`
-- update the logic to return the app names prefixed with "web" or "desktop" (chosen randomely); add more fake data to `db.json` to make it more relevant
+- update `nameit` to prefix the value with "web" or "desktop"; add more fake data to `db.json` to make it more relevant
+- change a random value in `db.json` to `"type": "whatever"`, and even omit it from another; is your pipe able to handle these cases?

 ### Exercise 2: directives

-- create an attribute directive that displays the "web" and "desktop" apps differently; use delayed execution (with `setTimeout`) to allow the elem to be init
+- create an attribute directive that displays the "web" and "desktop" apps differently (could change element's `color` based on type)
-- create a structural directive that does almost the same thing as the `nameit` pipe, but add a suffix also (random); use delayed execution (with `setTimeout`) to allow the elem to be init
+- create a structural directive to hide the apps that are invalid
+  - update `Launcher` interface, add a new optional prop `valid?: boolean`
+  - update `db.json`, add the new prop to at least one app `"valid": false`

 ### Exercise 3: environments